Rankin-Cohen brackets for Calabi-Yau modular forms: GMCD for the Dwork family

 The above theorem is the key tool of GMCD.
 In the GMCD viewpoint, the vector field $\Ramvf$ given in \eqref{eq ramanujan}, up to multiplying the coordinates by constants $(t_1,t_2,t_3)=(12t_1,12t_2,\frac{12^3}{8}t_3)$, is the unique vector field that satisfies

 where $\alpha=(\ \alpha_1\ \ \alpha_2\ )^\tr$ and $\nabla$ is the Gauss-Manin connection of the universal family of elliptic curves

-We can generalize the notion of Ramanujan-Serre derivation \eqref{eq rsd2} and Rankin-Cohen bracket \eqref{eq rcb} for the modular vector fields $\Ra=\Ra_n$ using an analogous procedure explained for the Ramanujan vector field $\Ramvf$, which will be treated in Section \ref{section RCACY}.
+We can generalize the notion of the Ramanujan-Serre derivation \eqref{eq rsd2} and the Rankin-Cohen bracket \eqref{eq rcb} for the modular vector fields $\Ra=\Ra_n$ using an analogous procedure explained for the Ramanujan vector field $\Ramvf$, which will be treated in Section \ref{section RCACY}.

 Next we are going to present a chart for the moduli space $\T$.
 In order to do this, let $S=\left(

 \right)_{1\leq i,j\leq n+1}$ be a lower triangular matrix, whose entries are indeterminates $s_{ij},\ \ i\geq j$ and $s_{11}=1$.
 We define